matplotlib/matplotlib/examples/README.txt

   * misc - some miscellaneous examples.  some demos for loading and working with record arrays

-  * pylab - the  interface to matplotlib similar to matlab
+  * pylab_examples - the  interface to matplotlib similar to matlab

   * tests - tests used by matplotlib developers to check functionality